imReker/InjectLogTagPlugin/README.md

 Select Inject LOG-TAG
 ```

-LOG_TAG field will be appeared.
+TAG field will be appeared.